 According to Live Internet Statistics 1,986,470, 700+ websites on the Internet.
 And the number is rising every second.
-By the time you finish reading this piece, the number of sites would have increased substantially.
+By the time you finish reading this piece, the number of sites will have increased substantially.

 Now if you want web users to visit your website, you need to beat these 1 billion-plus websites.
 That, in a way, means that your website’s performance should be better than the others.